 Nepal usually has predictable weather if you choose to trek in the Himalayas during peak season and avoid visiting during monsoon season.
 However, there can be times when some places may suffer from sudden snowfall throughout the year.

 So, before you head out to ascend the trials, always make sure to be up to date about the weather conditions by checking weather forecasts.
 Such a step will keep you safe from getting caught in the bad weather in the middle of the hike.
 You will also be able to pack the correct clothing and hiking gear in your daypack.

-If you do not have access to the weather forecast, look for heavy clouds or dense fogs to predict the weather.
+If you do not have access to the weather forecast, look for heavy clouds or dense fog to predict the weather.

 Check out for avalanches

 Avalanches mainly occur at higher altitudes during heavy snowfall, rainfall, or following an earthquake.
-Earthquake is a natural phenomenon and is unpredictable.
+An earthquake is a natural phenomenon and is unpredictable.